maxyong7/LH-Script/README.md

 ## Steps to use
-..
-Clone this repo
+1. Clone this repo
     ```
     git clone https://github.com/maxyong7/LH-Script.git
     ```
-..
-Install the requirements (if first time using this script)
+2. Install the requirements (if first time using this script)
     ```
     pip install -r requirements.txt
     ```
-..
-Go to Little Hotelier > Front Desk > Reservations > Select "Status = Confirmed" > Select Dates > Click "Export"
+3. Go to Little Hotelier > Front Desk > Reservations > Select "Status = Confirmed" > Select Dates > Click "Export"
-..
-Create a new folder within the repo called "import" and import the excel file from Step 3
+4. Create a new folder within the repo called `attachment`, and within the `attachment` folder, create a `import` folder and import the excel file from Step 3
-..
-Create another new folder within the repo called "main" and import another excel file from Google Drive.
+5. Create another new folder within the `attachment` folder called `main` folder and import the excel file from Google Drive.
+(This is what keep track of what has already been exported or submitted)
-..
-Create an `.env` file with these variables
+6. Create an `.env` file with these variables
     ```
     GOOGLE_DOCS_URL=
     NAME_OF_OPERATOR=